 Born and raised in Burlington, NC, Gret's earliest memories involve drawing and painting animals, which has led to a lifelong career in the art and design world.
 After initially entering into the College of Design at North Carolina State University as a Graphic Design major, she quickly realized that her heart remained in the fine arts and switched to a double major in Art & Design and Landscape Architecture.
 After graduation, she moved to Charleston, South Carolina to begin her career as a landscape architect, working for a local firm for almost 13 years, while continuing to pursue painting on the side, and in 2018, made the leap into a career as a full-time artist.
-Gret’s extensive commission work as an animal portrait artist over the last decade has evolved from her obsessive drawing and painting of her own spotted canine muse, Louie.
-(See the Animal Portraits: Short Story page)
+Her extensive commission work as an animal portrait artist has developed over the last decade, evolving from the drawing and painting of her own spotted muse, Louie. (see also: Animal Portraits: Short Story.)

-She primarily paints using acrylics, but also delves into other mediums such as pencil, charcoal, watercolor and marker.
-She is fascinated by nature, and attempts to balance the dichotomy of realism and abstractionism in her paintings by highlighting realistic details through bold color choices such as painting a zebra’s stripes blue.
+She paints in both acrylics and watercolors, sometimes working in other mediums such as oil sticks, graphite or charcoal, building in layers on the canvas.
+She attempts to balance the dichotomy of realism and abstraction in her paintings by highlighting realistic details through bold color choices such as painting a zebra’s stripes blue.

 Gret states "My constantly evolving view of the natural living world guides and inspires my work on a daily basis."

-She lives in Charleston with her husband and their menagerie of plants and animals, and works out of her studio at Redux Contemporary Art Center in downtown Charleston.
+She lives in Charleston and works out of her studio at Redux Contemporary Art Center in downtown Charleston.